 A wedding planner is never a necessity when it comes to planning a wedding.
 You can always be your own wedding planner or host your wedding at an all-inclusive wedding venue where there are planners, designers and vendor connections.
 However, a wedding planner can be a very critical foundation to building a wedding event for most.

 When we think about planning our wedding, we go through a short list of the obvious.
 We need a dress, a cake, music, pictures, food and place to make it all happen.
-Then a more developed list surfaces to include theme, colors, floral arrangements, centerpieces, candy bar, tables, chairs, décor, lighting, table runners, chair sashes, charger plates, rose pedals on the ceremony aisle, fine china, marriage license, officiant and the list just continues.
+Then a more developed list surfaces to include theme, colors, floral arrangements, centerpieces, candy bar, tables, chairs, decor, lighting, table runners, chair sashes, charger plates, rose petals on the ceremony aisle, fine china, marriage license, officiant and the list just continues.
 We usually get to this point and start to realize that we still might be missing something, and we are.
 There is a huge checklist to coordinating a wedding that we are only halfway through.
 Did we think about a day of event coordinator, guest list, hotel accommodations, rehearsal dinner, and all the other events?

 A wedding planner meets with couples to develop a vision of the dream wedding and ceremony.
 They review the total budget for spending, and then allocate spending to make the budget work to create the dream.
 A wedding planner has a very creative task to bring creative design together with creative financing to make it all happen the way you envision it.
 They are organized supervisors and managers throughout the entire planning process.
 How much does it all cost?